Torque

 In physics and mechanics, torque is the rotational correspondent of linear force.
 It is also referred to as the moment of force, or simply the moment.
-The symbol for torque is typically $\boldsymbol\tau$, the lowercase Greek letter tau.
-When being referred to as moment of force, it is commonly denoted by M. Just as a linear force is a push or a pull applied to a body, a torque can be thought of as a twist applied to an object with respect to a chosen point; for example, driving a screw uses torque to force it into an object, which is applied by the screwdriver rotating around its axis to the drives on the head.
+Just as a linear force is a push or a pull applied to a body, a torque can be thought of as a twist applied to an object with respect to a chosen axis.
+For example, when driving a screw, a screwdriver applies torque to the screw, causing it to tend to rotate around its axis.

 Torque is generally referred to using different vocabulary depending on geographical location and field of study, with torque generally being associated with physics and moment being associated with engineering.
 This article follows the definition used in US physics in its usage of the word torque.

+Torque is typically represented mathematically using the lowercase Greek letter tau (𝜏).
+When being referred to as moment of force, it is commonly denoted by M.